Graphene helix

-A graphene helix, similar to the carbon nanotube, is a structure consisting of a two-dimensional sheet of graphene wrapped into a helix.
+A graphene helix is a structure consisting of a two-dimensional sheet of graphene wrapped into a helix, similar to the carbon nanotube.
 These graphene sheets can have multiple layers, called multi-walled carbon structures, that add to these helices thus increasing their tensile strength but increasing the difficulty of manufacturing.
-Using van der Waals interactions it can make structures within one another.
+Using van der Waals interactions, it can make structures within one another.

 Electrical and magnetic properties

 Electrical

-Graphene has very promising electrical properties.
-Carbon nanotubes are semimetals meaning they are either metallic or semiconducting along the helical axis, this can depend on the curvature of the graphene helix.
-On top of having both of these properties graphene has a unique and useful is that it is a "zero-overlap semimetal".
+Graphene has a number of unique electrical properties.
+Carbon nanotubes are semimetals, meaning they are either metallic or semiconducting along the helical axis, depending on the curvature of the graphene helix.
+Graphene is a "zero-overlap semimetal".
 Carbon helixes allow high electrical transfer over a three-dimensional plane.
-With the tensile strength, electrical conductivity, and thermal management it is useful for biotechnology.
+The tensile strength, electrical conductivity, and thermal management make it useful in biotechnology.

 Magnetic

 Similar to the electrical properties electrical fields can be used on a graphene sheet to polarize the bonds and exclusively bond on one side of the graphene sheet.